 Security is major concern for most publishers at the moment, and it always should be.
 Understand how Presslabs addresses security issues by exploring our platform, the reasons and advantages that have shaped our choices.

 Security has become a major concern for most of the publishers out there considering the large amount of hacks and hijacks of sites in the past years.
-We're also putting a large part of our efforts in security, while doing our utmost to preserve all functionalities our customers are used to.
+We're also putting a large part of our efforts in security, while doing our utmost to preserve all the functionalities our customers are used to.

 Here's what we're doing in terms of security, together with the reasons and benefits of our choices.